Challenges of Generating Structurally Diverse Graphs: Experiments

 where $\epsilon$ is a small constant added for numerical stability.
 As soon as we fix the diversity measure that we rely on, the goal of each algorithm is to optimize this measure.
 In other words, in contrast to standard machine learning problems, we do not face the problem of overfitting.

 We evaluate the following approaches described in Section~\ref{sec:algorithms}: Greedy, Genetic, local optimization (LocalOpt), and iterative graph generative modeling (IGGM).
 Our evaluation also includes the comparisons against simple baseline models, specifically the Erd\H{o}s-R\'enyi graphs sampled with various $p$ (ER-mix) and a sample from diverse random graph generators described in Section~\ref{app:generators}.
-As an additional illustration, we also include a sample of graphs generated by the GraphWorld benchmark~\citep{palowitch2022graphworld}.
-In most of the experiments, we generate $N=100$ graphs with $n=16$ vertices.
+As an additional illustration, we also include a sample of graphs generated by the GraphWorld benchmark~\citep{palowitch2022graphworld}, where we vary the model parameters to increase diversity of the obtained graphs.
+In most of the experiments, we generate $N=100$ graphs with $n=16$ nodes.
 We also conduct experiments with non-neural algorithms on the set of 100 graphs with size $n=64$.

 Let us note that the algorithms introduced in Section~\ref{sec:algorithms} can be easily combined: the output of one algorithm can serve as an input to another.
 Thus, we evaluate the combinations of the algorithms.
 We use the notation `$\to$' to denote the transition between the consecutive algorithms.
 Note that Greedy is the only strategy that does not generate any new graphs.
 Hence, its initial set should be already sufficiently diverse.
-Thus, we use graphs generated by carefully designed random graph models described in Section~\ref{app:generators}.
+Thus, we use graphs generated by diverse random graph models described in Section~\ref{app:generators}.

-We assume that for most of the algorithms, the most time-consuming operation is computing a graph representation (that is used for distance computations).
+We assume that for most algorithms, the most time-consuming operation is computing a graph representation (that is used for distance computations).
 Therefore, all algorithms except IGGM use the total limit of 3M generated graphs.
 For IGGM, the number of generated graphs is limited to 1M since training the graph generative model is time-consuming.
 In the tables, we use the square brackets to denote the number of computed graph representations for an algorithm or sub-algorithm.

 \paragraph{Numerical comparison}